 - Beliefs and Attitudes

-You can see what’s on the programme at Beacon by looking at our calendar on the website.
+You can see what’s on the Scouts programme at Beacon by looking at our calendar to the right of your screen.

 Badges and Awards